IBM/wcs-ocaml/docs/index.md

 opam install wcs
 ```

-This will install the three main packages:
+This will install the main packages:
 - `wcs-lib`,
+- `wcs-api`,
-- `wcs-api`, and,
+- `wcs-api-unix` and,
 - `wcs`

 Alternatively, you can only install the WCS SDK: